 "He has neither heard of her, nor seen her, since he left Cumberland," I answered.
+"Very sad," said Sir Percival, speaking like

-"Very sad," said Sir Percival. like speaking а man who was disappointed, and yet, oddly enough, looking, at the same time, like a man who was relieved.
-"It is impossible to say what misfortunes may not have happened to the miserable creature.
-I am inexpressibly annoved at the failure of all my efforts to restore her to the care and protection which she so urgently needs."
+"Very sad," said Sir Percival, speaking like a man who was disappointed, and yet, oddly enough, looking, at the same time, like a man who was relieved.
+"It is impossible to say what misfortunes may not have happened to the miscrable creature.
+I am inexpressibly annoyed at the failure of all my efforts to restore her to the care and protection which she so urgently needs."

 This time he really looked annoyed.
 I said a few sympathising words; and we then talked of other subjects, on our way back to the house.
 Surely, my chance meeting with him on the moor has disclosed another favourable trait in his character?
 Surely, it was singularly considerate and unselfish of him to think of Anne Catherick on the eve of his marriage, and to go all the way to Todd's Corner to make inquiries about her, when he might have passed the time so much more agreeably in Laura's society?
 Considering that he can only have acted from motives of pure charity, his conduct, under the circumstances, shows unusual good feeling, and deserves extraordinary praise.
-Well!
+Well !
 I give him extraordinary praise-and there's an end of it.